LVerhulst4321/conclar/docs/conclar_file_specs.md

 `desc` is a description of the programme item.

-Note: The fields `desc` for program.js and `bio` for people.js can support HTML tags, which may not be supported elsewhere (though they’ll probably be fine).
+Note: The fields `desc` for program.js and `bio` for people.js can support HTML tags, which are not supported elsewhere.

-`links` is an array that contains a set of links for the programme item.
+`links` is an array that contains a set of url links for the programme item.
 Currently, `meeting` and `recording` are the valid link types.

-## People Array
+## People Object

 ```javascript
 var people = [